Begin Your Journey Through Dear Daughter

 “May my personal healing journey be a source of inspiration for others on theirs.”

 That was my vow.
 A sacred promise that didn’t come from striving or ego, but from the deepest part of me, a place that had waited patiently to be heard.
 And yet, when I looked down at what I had written, my first reaction was almost cynical—Yeah, right.
 I was barely holding myself together most days, still trying to make sense of my own mess.
 What made me think I had anything to offer anyone else?
 But in that moment apart from the world, something rooted and real began to take form inside me.
-That day, through the stillness and sacred space of the retreat, I claimed something I didn’t even know I had been searching for: my life’s purpose.
+That day, through the stillness and sacred space of the retreat, I claimed something I didn’t even know I had been searching for: My life’s purpose.
 That vow became my anchor.
 My compass.
 And a reminder that none of the pain was wasted, it had shaped the very path I was now called to walk.

 If Spirit Rock was where clarity began to return, where I reconnected with a deeper sense of self, then what came next felt like divine choreography.
 I returned home with a sense of openness and renewed awareness, just enough space for something meaningful to find its way in.
 About a month later, through a series of unexpected events and synchronicities, I came across a book on healing from trauma, written by a former UCSF medical doctor who had become a Buddhist monk.
 She had been personally ordained by Thích Nhất Hạnh at Plum Village in France, the late Zen master whose teachings have touched millions.
 I knew little about the monastic Sister at the time, only that something in her voice felt deeply familiar and true.
 I ordered her book from Amazon that same day.